dmlc/xgboost/guide/README.md

 What is Allreduce
 =====
 The main methods provided by rabit are Allreduce and Broadcast.
 Allreduce performs reduction across different computation nodes, and returns the result to every node.
-To understand the behavior of the function, consider the following example in [basic.cc](basic.cc).
+To understand the behavior of the function, consider the following example in [basic.cc](basic.cc) (there is a python example right after this if you are more familiar with python).
 ```c++
 #include <rabit.h>
 using namespace rabit;